api3dao/old-api3-docs/docs/next/getting-started/what-is-api3.md

 Therefore, what is widely known as _the oracle problem_ is in practice _the API connectivity problem_.

 Existing oracle solutions fall short because they fail to make this distinction, resulting in inferior solutions that depend on third-party oracles and ecosystems that exclude API providers.
 By refining the definition of the problem, **API3** aims to provide a much more optimal solution.

 ::: tip
-For a detailed discussion of the project, check the full version of the whitepaper [in PDF here](https://raw.githubusercontent.com/api3dao/api3-whitepaper/master/api3-whitepaper.pdf).
+For a detailed discussion of the API3project, read the [PDF Whitepaper](https://raw.githubusercontent.com/api3dao/api3-whitepaper/master/api3-whitepaper.pdf).
 :::

 ## The Airnode